-Are you looking for opportunities which can help you clear your student debt?
+Are you looking for opportunities that can help you clear your student debt?
 If yes, then the student loan forgiveness programs can be your savior.
 It can help you with forgiving the loan amount depending on the program type you chose.
-It obviously doesn't happen overnight and isn’t an easy process, hence, we’re here to help.
+It doesn't happen overnight and isn’t an easy process, hence, we’re here to help.

 source - pexels.com